Standards

 • Pause of the contract and freeze of specific accounts

-The present implementation uses standard mechanisms in order to support:
+The Solidity implementation uses standard mechanisms in order to support:

 • Upgradeability, via deployment of the token with a proxy